Buhari Canvasses Future Global Education on Islam

 Deji Elumoye in Abuja

-President Muhammadu Buhari has stressed that the spread of true knowledge of the religion of Islam is the most important task now facing global Muslims.
+President Muhammadu Buhari yesterday stressed that the spread of true knowledge of the religion of Islam was the most important task now facing Muslims globally.

-Speaking Wednesday after an extensive tour of the International Fair and Museum of the Prophet’s Biography and Islamic Civilization in Madinah city, as part of his engagement in the Holy City, the president, according to a release issued by his spokesperson, Mallam Garba Shehu, said the Muslim community needs a system that is futuristic, bringing knowledge and education in a new system that will make for a good understanding of the very features of the religion.
+Speaking after an extensive tour of the International Fair and Museum of the Prophet’s Biography and Islamic Civilisation in Madinah city, as part of his engagement in the Holy City, the president, according to a statement issued by his spokesperson, Mallam Garba Shehu, the president said the Muslim community needs a system that is futuristic, bringing knowledge and education in a new system that would make for a good understanding of the very features of the religion.

 He said: “It is necessary to have a better understanding of the religion, away from its misconstrued teachings and perceptions as a way to achieving global peace, harmony and progress.”

-“It also seeks to provide a comprehensive cultural overview of the Prophet, his noble manners, great morals and flexible teachings, in a distinct scientific and research-based approach, using the latest technologies, and the most advanced and creative presentation tools,” he said.
+“It also seeks to provide a comprehensive cultural overview of the Prophet, his noble manners, great morals, and flexible teachings, in a distinct scientific and research-based approach, using the latest technologies, and the most advanced and creative presentation tools.”